NGPVAN/job-descriptions/advertisements/admin assistant.md

 Think of it as a combination of admin assistant, business analyst, documentation specialist and project manager.
 We're looking for someone flexible, hard-working and who can learn quickly, to whom we will be able to give out more responsibilities over time.
 Examples include:

-- Assist with our recruting and onboarding process
+- Assist with our recruiting and onboarding process
 - Keep internal documentation organized and up-to-date
 - Track questions and inquiries, and make sure the answers are documented
 - Organize and schedule team meetings and appointments, and ensure that decisions and to-do's are tracked